Do All Babies Smash the Cake? | San Jose & Bay Area Cake Smash Photography Guide

 comfortable

-San Jose & Bay Area Cake Smash Sessions
+San Jose & Bay Area Cake Smash Photography

-For families planning cake smash sessions in San Jose and throughout the Bay Area, preparation and expectations make all the difference.
+For families looking for a cake smash photographer in San Jose or the Bay Area, preparation and expectations make all the difference.

 So… do all babies smash the cake?